inet-framework/inet/doc/src/users-guide/ch-network-nodes.rst

 Despite the many pre-assembled network nodes and the several available customization options, sometimes it is just easier to build a network node from scratch.
-The following example shows how easy it is to build a simple network node.
+The following example demonstrates how easy it is to build a simple network node.

 This network node already contains a configurable application and several standard protocols.
-It also demonstrates how to use the packet dispatching mechanism which is required to connect multiple protocols in a many-to-many relationship.
+It also demonstrates the usage of the packet dispatching mechanism that is required to connect multiple protocols in a many-to-many relationship.

 .. literalinclude:: lib/Snippets.ned